-Easter is early this year, and my kids are already designing their Easter eggs.
-For years, we’ve used this homemade dye recipe, and I think I want to change things up!
+Shaving cream Easter eggs are the latest in designer looks.
+Easter is early this year, and my kids are already dreaming up their own Easter egg designs.
+For years, we’ve used a homemade dye recipe, but I think we are going to change things up with a little method I learned in my childhood.
 This year, we’re dying our eggs with shaving cream!
-And you probably already have everything you need at home!
+Seriously!
+It’s a little secret I learned from my grandmother as a kid, and I remember being positively fascinated with the end result every time.
+Check out the tutorial below to make your own, you probably already have everything that you need at home.

 – Shaving cream (shave gel won’t work…it has to be cream to dye the eggs)